BradLarson/GPUImage/README.md

 ### Image processing ###

-- **GPUImageRotationFilter**: This lets you rotate an image left or right by 90 degrees, or flip it horizontally or vertically

 - **GPUImageTransformFilter**: This applies an arbitrary 2-D or 3-D transformation to an image
   - *affineTransform*: This takes in a CGAffineTransform to adjust an image in 2-D
   - *transform3D*: This takes in a CATransform3D to manipulate an image in 3-D